 We should close with chicken, I guess, although I’m not too sure if it counts as “meat” to a red-blooded carnivore.

-You know what I mean – I’m being flippant here.
+You know what I mean – I’m being a little flippant here.

 But chicken is a major staple in Guatemala.
 Like all good Central Americans, Guatemalans love their fried chicken (pollo frito).
 I mean the name of the national beer is Gallo (rooster), for gawd’s sake.